Raathigesh/Raathigesh.github.io/_posts/2015-11-07-AngularJS- Resolve-Depencies-of-a-Function.md

 The third paramter of the `invoke` method is an object where you can specify your custom parameters.
 The `$injector` will go through the third object to see if a particular parameter is present.
 If its not present only, it will check the angular app for such injectable.

-Here is the [stackoverflow question I created](http://stackoverflow.com/questions/33216783/angular-js-resolve-dependencies-of-a-custom-function) to help this.
+Here is the [stackoverflow question I created](http://stackoverflow.com/questions/33216783/angular-js-resolve-dependencies-of-a-custom-function) to help with this issue.

 Happy Coding People!